rockitconsulting/test.rockitizer/README.md

 Easy-to-use junit based framework for the testing of complex integration scenarios.
 Using the declarative test plans and automated comparison between current test-snapshots and recorded master-results, it keeps you informed on any suspicious change of system behavior.

+## <a name="bigideabehind"></a> Big Idea Behind

+The modern IT landscape is increasing in integration complexity due to various communication protocols and data formats.

+**test.rockITizer** addresses this problem, introducing an API Testing framework with built in record/replay/assert functionality.

+The main idea for test.rockITizer has been taken from the industry, where the master samples get compared with the produced samples, thus assuring the desired quality

+This approach assumes the following major phases:

+1. Recording: definition of the inputs and sample master results

+2. Definition of quality profiles/assertions

+3. Regression/Replay Mode: automated comparison between current test-snapshots and recorded master-results.

+This way the integration landscape of any complexity is treated as a blackbox, keeping you informed of any suspicious change in the system behavior.

 ![Lifecycle test.rockitizer](http://www.rockit.consulting/images/github/test_rockitizer_lifecycle.PNG "Lifecycle test.rockitizer;IBM Integration Bus; Integration testing; Test framework;test.rockitizer")

 Furthermore, the framework enables the "test first" approach, thus developing against pre-defined "target" interface until the replay snapshot matches.